Schinzel/wise-crowd-data-generator/doc/tasks/task_overview.md

 ### Notify
 Let me know when you've completed a task so I can verify it before moving to the next one

-## When you are done with a phase
+## When you are done with or starting a new phase
 In this file, fill out *Current Phase Status (to be completed by AI)*
-  * Add a date (format YYYY-MM-DD) when the phase was done
+  * Add a date (format YYYY-MM-DD) when the phase was done or started

 # Current Phase Status (to be completed by AI)
 - [Phase 1](task_phase_1.md) Complete ✅ - Data Collections & Data Saver - Completed 2025-05-28